pascallanger/DIY-Multiprotocol-TX-Module/docs/Troubleshooting.md

 - **_Slower blink(on=1s,off=1s)_**: PPM has been selected but no valid signal is being seen on the PPM pin.
 - **_Fast double blink(on=0.1s,off=0.1s,on=0.1s,off=0.5s)_**: serial debugging is enabled and is waiting for a serial connection
 - **_On_**: Module is in normal operation mode (transmitting control signals).
-- **_SOS_**: Module's CPU does not match the minimum requirement of 128KB.
+- **_SOS_**: Module's CPU does not match the minimum requirement of a full 128KB available/good flash.
 The module won't boot further.
 This has been introduced after finding out that some module's manufacturers are using wrong components which are causing unexpected behaviors with bad consequences...

 ## Protocol selection